 When the fruit has simmered for the required time, pour the entire contents of the pan into the ready and waiting straining bag (make sure you have a suitably sized bowl underneath to catch the precious juice!).
 Do not at any point squeeze the straining bag or press the fruit down as this will make the jelly cloudy!

 Measure how much of the precious juice has strained through the jelly bag into the basin.
 Put into a clean, preferably heavy bottomed, pan.
-For every pint of juice that you have you will need 1lb of white sugar, but don’t add it to the juice just yet.
+For every pint of juice that you have you will need 3/4 to 1lb of white sugar, depending on the sweetness of the fruit, but don’t add it to the juice just yet.
 Some people say to warm the sugar first, but as I keep mine in the airing cupboard anyway (don’t ask!)
 I don’t bother doing that.

 Bring the juice slowly to the boil then add the sugar to the pan.
 Keep stirring it with a wooden spoon until the sugar has completely dissolved.
 Bring the pan back to the boil and then boil it rapidly for 15 minutes at first.
 The purpose of this boiling is for the jelly to reach setting point.